 -

-Holiday exclusions apply in Florida and Louisiana.
-Florida prohibits calls on nine state holidays.
+Holiday exclusions apply in Alabama, Louisiana, Rhode Island, and Utah.
+Alabama prohibits calls on 17 state holidays.
 Louisiana prohibits calls on all state holidays including Mardi Gras and Good Friday.
+Rhode Island and Utah prohibit calls on state and federal holidays.
+(Note: Florida holiday restrictions are often cited but not explicitly verified in statute.)

 -